Quantum time dilation in a gravitational field

 Because deexcitation of the atom can produce only one photon, the general state of the system at the Rindler time $\tau$ reads

 which has been expanded in the energy eigenstates $\ket{z,e,0}$ and $\ket{z,g,1_{k,\lambda}}$, associated respectively with energies

-The integrals over $z$ in (\ref{initial_state}) and (\ref{general_state}) should go from $z=-\frac{c^2}{g}$ (position $\chi=0$ corresponds to the event horizon) to $z=\infty$, but because of the assumption that the atom is far from the Rindler horizon, we can extend these integrals to $z=-\infty$.
-Notice that because we omitted the kinetic term $\boldsymbol{P}^2/2M$ in the Hamiltonian (\ref{rindlerham}), it does not contain any momentum-dependent terms, and we can restrict our considerations to the position representation, which greatly simplifies the analysis.
+The integrals over $z$ in Eqs.~\eqref{initial_state} and \eqref{general_state} should go from $z=-c^2/g$ (position $\chi=0$ corresponds to the event horizon) to $z=\infty$, but because of the assumption that the atom is far from the Rindler horizon, we can extend these integrals to $z=-\infty$.
+Notice that because we omitted the kinetic term $\boldsymbol{P}^2/2M$ in Eq.~\eqref{rindlerham}, it does not contain any momentum-dependent terms, and we can restrict our considerations to the position representation, which greatly simplifies the analysis.

-We expect that, due to the gravitational time dilation, the lifetime of the atom will depend on the initial distribution of the state in the $z$ direction.
+We expect that, due to gravitational time dilation, the atom's lifetime will depend on the initial distribution of the state in the $z$ direction.
 This should be reflected in the dependence of the transition rate

 on the initial wave function $\psi(z)$.